 - If I have IBS, how long will it take for me to see improvement from the therapy you have prescribed?

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment anytime you don't understand something.

 What to expect from your doctor

-- Does anything seem to trigger your symptoms, including certain foods, stress or — in women — your menstrual period?
+- Does anything seem to trigger your symptoms, such as foods, stress or — in women — your menstrual period?

 - Have you lost weight without trying?

-- Have you noticed any blood in your stools?
+- Have you had fever, vomiting or blood in your stools?

 - Have you recently experienced significant stress, emotional difficulty or loss?

 - What is your typical daily diet?